use-inkubator/Ecosystem-Grants/applications/decentralized_oracles.md

 ### Project Details

-Recently the Phala team released the Lens Api Oracle. https://medium.com/phala-network/lensapi-oracle-supercharge-your-web3-social-app-a413c936df2b
+Recently the Phala team released the Lens Api Oracle.
+https://medium.com/phala-network/lensapi-oracle-supercharge-your-web3-social-app-a413c936df2b

-This oracle is built on offchain rollup request-response for EVM smart contracts. https://github.com/Phala-Network/phat-bricks/tree/master/phat/contracts/action_offchain_rollup
+This oracle is built on offchain rollup request-response for EVM smart contracts.
+https://github.com/Phala-Network/phat-bricks/tree/master/phat/contracts/action_offchain_rollup

-Our team has applied to the Phala's builder program to develop the offchain rollup request-response for ink! smart contracts.
+Our team has applied to the Phala builder program to develop the offchain rollup request-response for ink! smart contracts.

 When this milestone is completed, we would like to use this offchain rollup request-response model to build:
  - VRF Oracle.
 It should generate cryptographically secure random numbers for ink! smart contracts